bahtiyartan/troia/docs/44DateOperations.rst

 What is NULLDATE?
 -----------------

-In TROIA dialogs, DATETIME and DATE textfields can be be leaved as empty.
+In TROIA dialogs, DATETIME and DATE text fields can be leaved as empty.
 In this case the value of this date/datetime symbols is set to a special value.
 This special value is called as NULLDATE and this value converted to string as "  .  .       :  :  " or "  .  .    " for date symbols.
 This approach is also same for table columns for date/datetime columns.
 To check whether given text is NULLDATE or not TROIA has a NULLDATE() function that returns a boolean (integer) result.
 Here is a simple example:

 ::